Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive Manufacturing of Alloys: Results

-To quantify the periodicity in the formed dislocation patterns in each simulation cell, the normalized 3D autocorrelation functions are calculated for the voxelized dislocation density in each simulation cell as discussed in Section \ref{sec:Correlation}.
+To quantify the periodicity in the formed dislocation patterns in each simulation cell, the normalized 3D autocorrelation functions are calculated for the voxelized dislocation density in each simulation cell.
+The data for this analysis were prepared by calculating local dislocation densities within voxels of $1\,\upmu$m edge length throughout the entire volume.
+The spatial autocorrelation then quantifies the correlation between this dataset and a translated copy that is mapped on itself.
+For a detailed derivation, we refer to \mbox{\ref{sec:Correlation}}.
 The amplitude of the normalized 3D autocorrelation functions for the TEM-like foils extracted from the center of the $20^3\,\upmu$m$^3$, $50^3\,\upmu$m$^3$, and \seventy simulation cells, are shown as 2D contour plots in Fig.\,\ref{fig:microstructure_autocorrelation}(a)-(c).
 A strong periodicity is evident in the case of the \twenty simulation cell, which reflects its periodic dimensions.
 However, the periodicity is less evident in the case of the \fifty and \seventy simulation cells.
 This effect can also be seen by radially averaging the 3D autocorrelation functions from the center of the respective cells, as shown in Fig.\,\ref{fig:microstructure_autocorrelation}(d).
 Here, the amplitude in the \twenty simulation cell shows various peaks along the radial distance, confirming the periodicity in the predicted dislocation structure in the smallest simulation cell.
-In contrast, no obvious periodicity is observed in the \fifty or \seventy simulation cells, indicating a transition towards a more random heterogeneous dislocation structure.
+In contrast, no relevant periodicity is observed in the \fifty or \seventy simulation cells, indicating a transition towards a more random heterogeneous dislocation structure.

 The similarity between the dislocation structures predicted in each of the three simulation cells is also characterized by computing the cross-correlation of the voxelized dislocation density in each cell.
 Here, sections of an image are compared with a given template (see Section \ref{sec:Correlation}), for the \twenty versus \seventy cells, the \twenty versus \fifty cells, and the \fifty versus \seventy cells.
 The smaller of each simulation cell pairing is the template that is translated in space within the larger cell.
 The cross-correlation amplitude provides a relative comparison of the similarity between dislocation patterns in the three simulation cells.
 Thus, this approach examines whether the smaller simulation cell can act as a valid RVE for reproducing the dislocation structure predicted by the larger simulation cell.
 The periodic image of the larger cell was incorporated in this analysis to avoid any artificial influence near the boundaries.
 Figures\,\ref{fig:microstructure_crosscorrelation}(a)-(c) show the contour plots of the amplitude of the normalized 3D cross-correlation function for the TEM-like foils shown in Fig.\,\ref{fig:5_Dislocation_microstructure_periodic}.
 Only isolated and clearly delimited peaks in the amplitude of the 3D cross-correlation function are observed in the \twenty - \seventy cell pairing, as shown in Fig.\,\ref{fig:microstructure_crosscorrelation}(a).
 A more uniform distribution of the amplitudes can be observed in the \twenty - \fifty cell pairing (Fig.\,\ref{fig:microstructure_crosscorrelation}(b)) and more clearly in the \fifty - \seventy cell pairing (Fig.\,\ref{fig:microstructure_crosscorrelation}(c)).
 For the latter, no dominant shape can be identified and the distribution of the correlation amplitude qualitatively resembles a natural, random heterogeneous dislocation structure, such as in the autocorrelation function of the \seventy simulation cell.